NVILA: Efficient Frontier Visual Language Models: Approach

-where $D_i$ is the $i$-th subset of the full fine-tuning datasets and $D'$ is the pruned training set. $p_{\text{large}}(x)$ and $p_{\text{small}}(x)$ are the output probabilities on the answer tokens.
-The main motivation is to \textbf{filter out examples that are either too easy or too hard}.
-To elaborate, \begin{compactitem} \item If both answer correctly or wrongly, $\log \frac{p_{\text{large}}(x)}{p_{\text{small}}(x)}$ is close to 0. \item When the small model answers correctly but the large model fails, $\log \frac{p_{\text{large}}(x)}{p_{\text{small}}(x)}$ becomes negative, suggesting these examples tend to distract learning and will eventually be forgotten by a more powerful model. \item When the small model answers incorrectly but the large model solves it, $\log \frac{p_{\text{large}}(x)}{p_{\text{small}}(x)}$ is positive, suggesting these examples provide strong supervision, as challenging for small models but learnable by larger ones. \end{compactitem} Thereby we can apply \textit{DeltaLoss} to each sub-dataset and prune the training set with different ratios.
+which keeps the top-scoring $\lceil \rho\,|D_i|\rceil$ examples within each subset.
+The main motivation is to \textbf{filter out examples that are either too easy or too distracting}: \begin{compactitem} \item If both models answer correctly, or both fail, $\Delta(x)$ is near zero; the example offers little discriminative signal. \item When the small model answers correctly but the large model fails, $\Delta(x)$ is negative, suggesting the example tends to distract learning and will eventually be forgotten by a more capable model. \item When the small model fails but the large model succeeds, $\Delta(x)$ is positive, indicating strong supervision: challenging for small models but learnable by larger ones. \end{compactitem} We apply DeltaLoss to each subset $D_i$ and ablate over a range of keep-ratios $\rho$.

-To evaluate the data pruning criterion, we compare \textit{DeltaLoss} and the random pruning baseline in Table~\ref{tab:dataset_prune}.
-For random pruning, data is randomly selected and we run the results three times and report the average.
-For cluster pruning, we apply k-means clustering with siglip features and prune the data evenly across each centroid.
-Our experiments report the average performance across 10 benchmarks, with a focus on key tasks to demonstrate the method's effectiveness.
-We examine three pruning threshold 10\%, 30\% and 50\% and notice that \textit{DeltaLoss} consistently outperforms the random baseline, especially on the GQA and DocVQA tasks the random pruning shows a significant performance degradation while DeltaLoss stays accurate.
-We notice 50\% is a relatively safe threshold where the average score maintains competitive while the training can be speedup by 2$\times$.
-Thus we set the threshold to 50\% for later experiments.
+We evaluate DeltaLoss against cluster pruning and random pruning (\tab{tab:dataset_prune}).
+For random pruning, we sample examples uniformly at random and report the mean over three runs.
+For cluster pruning, we apply $k$-means clustering on SigLIP features and prune uniformly across clusters.
+We sweep three keep-ratios ($\rho\in\{10\%, 30\%, 50\%\}$) and report average performance across 10 image benchmarks (IM-10).
+DeltaLoss consistently outperforms both baselines; on DocVQA in particular, random pruning degrades sharply while DeltaLoss retains accuracy.
+At a 50\% keep-ratio, the average score remains competitive while training time is halved.
+We therefore adopt $\rho=50\%$ for all subsequent experiments.